OPINION

 Share on

 It involves developers, testers, and business analysts, working together to define the system’s behavior before the development process begins.
-Tests are written in a way that specifies how the software should behave in certain scenarios, ensuring everyone has a clear understanding of the project goals.

 What is BDD?

-Behavior-Driven Development (BDD) is a software development process that enhances communication between stakeholders and results in better quality software.
+Behavior-Driven Development (BDD) is a software development process that enhances communication between stakeholders and results in better-quality software.
 It integrates well into many agile practices, promoting efficiency and clarity.

 BDD is where teams work on software development by describing the behavior of the software in clear and understandable language.
 This process starts with the identification of business objectives and then continues with defining the behavior of the software through examples in a language that is clear to all team members, including non-technical stakeholders.

-The practice emphasizes on accomplishing business goals and can seamlessly integrate with various Agile methodologies.
 The main aim of BDD is to break down the communication barriers between developers, testers, and business professionals by using simple, domain-specific language.

 BDD vs. TDD and Other Agile Practices